sci-fi horror game ...

 • Survive the Drawbridge and Fight sequences as Young by passing all QTEs.

-This episode is also where you should be actively building trait scores.
+This episode is also where you should actively build trait scores.
 Young's Loyal trait and Eisele's Sympathetic trait are the two most important for unlocking the Destinies needed for the best ending.
-Use every dialogue opportunity and the messages feature to push these traits.
+Use every dialogue opportunity and the messages feature to push these traits higher.

 Episode 5: Mr. Williams